smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 In Microsoft SQL Server, a `FOREIGN KEY` constraint must be linked to a column with either a `PRIMARY KEY` constraint or a `UNIQUE` constraint defined on the column.
 A `PRIMARY KEY` constraint does not allow NULL markers, but a `UNIQUE` constraint allows one NULL marker.

-In the below example, we demonstrate that multiple NULL markers can be inserted into a child column that references another column only if the referenced column has a `UNIQUE CONSTRAINT` on the table.
+In the following example, we show that it's possible to insert multiple NULL values into the Child.ParentID column.
+This reflects the unfortunate reality that a child may be orphaned and therefore not have an associated parent.

 Referential integrity cannot be created on temporary tables; for this example, we create two tables, `Parent` and `Child`.